debops/debops/docs/ansible/roles/debops.mariadb/getting-started.rst

 needs to be accessible and managed by Ansible.
 Currently only 1 server at a time is supported by the role.

-If debops.pki_ role is used to configure a PKI environment, with default ``domain`` PKI realm enabled, role will configure the provided private keys and X.509 certificates to enable SSL connections to the database by default.
+If :ref:`debops.pki` role is used to configure a PKI environment, with default ``domain`` PKI realm enabled, role will configure the provided private keys and X.509 certificates to enable SSL connections to the database by default.
-Support for client-side X.509 authentication will depend on a given user having access to the PKI private keys - see the documentation of debops.pki_ role for more details.
+Support for client-side X.509 authentication will depend on a given user having access to the PKI private keys - see the documentation of :ref:`debops.pki` role for more details.

 If the PKI environment is not configured or disabled, connections to the database server will be performed in cleartext, so you might want to consider securing them by configuring server on a separate internal network, or accessing it over a VPN connection.
-You can use ``debops.subnetwork``, debops.tinc_ and debops.dnsmasq_ Ansible roles to set up a VPN internal network to secure communication between hosts.
+You can use ``debops.subnetwork``, :ref:`debops.tinc` and :ref:`debops.dnsmasq` Ansible roles to set up a VPN internal network to secure communication between hosts.

 Remote database server over a SSL tunnel